purescript-contrib/purescript-parsing/README.md

 runParser "aB" ayebee
 ```

-and then the parser will succeed and return `Right True`.
+and then the parser will succeed and return `Right true`.

 [Run the `ayebee` parser in your browser on *Try PureScript!*](https://try.purescript.org/?github=/purescript-contrib/purescript-parsing/main/docs/examples/QuickStart.purs)